simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

+* The SubjectID authproc-filter now has a new option `hashed`, which if set to true will automatically hash the unique part of the ID.
+This will also automatically make the unique part of the ID in compliance with the specs (#2006)

 `sqlauth`

 * Add multi-query support (simplesamlphp/simplesamlphp-module-sqlauth#9) (v1.2.0)
-* Add username_regex option - run regular expresion over username before querying the database (simplesamlphp/simplesamlphp-module-sqlauth#11) (v1.3.0)
+* Add username_regex option - run regular expression over username before querying the database (simplesamlphp/simplesamlphp-module-sqlauth#11) (v1.3.0)

 ## Version 2.2.0